End-to-End Unsupervised Document Image Blind Denoising: Experimental setup and results

 \subsection{Evaluation metrics}

 Since the ultimate purpose of image cleansing is improving the performance of the OCR, we used the improvement in OCR as the metric for the quantitative assessment of the model.
 We used ABBYY FineReader12 as the OCR engine, and OCRed both the original noisy document pages as well as cleaned ones (outputs of the model).
 Since the ground truth for the characters are not available, we extracted words from characters on each page and used a \emph{relative metric}: the words found on the cleaned page were considered as the reference and compared with the words on the noisy page.
 The percentage of mismatches between the two was then computed as a metric to measure the amount of improvement.
+In case that the original clean pages are available (\eg, in Dataset I), we compared them as a reference with the noisy (watermarked in Dataset I) pages as well as cleaned pages.
+We then provided the relative metric as a measure of deterioration.
 Although this is not a perfect metric, it provides a reasonable quantitative assessment in the absence of ground truth for characters.
-We reported the averaged percentage improvement, maximum improvement, and the percentage of pages improved more than 5\% and 10\%.
+We reported the averaged percentage improvement/deterioration, maximum improvement/deterioration, and the percentage of pages improved/deteriorated more than 5\% and 10\%.

-In addition, since for Dataset I, the original clean and high quality images are also available, we have provided the peak signal-to-noise ratio (PSNR) metric as well.
+In addition, since for Dataset I, the original clean and high quality images are available, we have provided the peak signal-to-noise ratio (PSNR) metric as well.